aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/retrieve_data.md

 ...
 ```

-Note, I am using the profile `LOCAL_PROFILE` here, this should be updated with the profile you wish to import the data into.
+Note, I we are using the profile `LOCAL_PROFILE` here, this should be updated with the profile you wish to import the data into.

-If you're currently in the folder where `my_tutorial_nodes.aiida` resides, you can leave out the path and just write `verdi -p LOCAL_PROFILE import my_tutorial_nodes.aiida`.
+If you are currently in the folder where `my_tutorial_nodes.aiida` resides, you can leave out the path and just use `verdi -p LOCAL_PROFILE import my_tutorial_nodes.aiida`.

 ## Success

-That should be it!

 You should have now successfully retrieved the complete database of the AiiDA profile `TUTORIAL_PROFILE` on your `aiidatutorial` host and imported it into your local AiiDA profile `LOCAL_PROFILE`.